Hearts of Iron IV: Economy and "political power"

+Military and combat

+A nation's military is divided between ground forces, naval forces, and aerial forces.
+For the ground forces, the player may train, customize, and command divisions consisting of various types of infantry, tanks, cavalry, motorized, and mechanized battalions.
+These divisions require equipment and manpower to fight properly.
+The navy and air force also require men and equipment, including the actual warships and warplanes that are used in combat.
+The player can manually customize the tanks, airplanes, and boats with certain DLCs.

-Land in Hearts of Iron IV is divided into tiny regions known as provinces (also called tiles), which are grouped to form states.
-Each state has a certain amount of shared and state building slots, both of which affect the whole state, while provinces have province building slots that only impact the individual province.
-Similarly, major seas and oceans (for warships) and the sky (for warplanes) are divided into different zones known as strategic regions.
+Land in the game is divided into tiny regions known as provinces (also called tiles), which are grouped to form states.
+Each state has a set number of building slots that affect the entire state, while provinces have province-building slots that affect only the individual province.
+Similarly, major seas and oceans (for warships) and the sky (for warplanes) are divided into strategic regions.
 Sea regions and provinces each have a type of terrain and weather assigned to them that determines how well different types of units will perform in combat there.
-Air regions do not have terrain types but still have weather.
+Air regions do not have terrain types, but still have weather.

 Divisions are deployed in provinces and can capture enemy provinces and engage in combat.
-How well divisions perform in combat depends on various factors, such as the quality of their equipment, the weather, the type of terrain, the skill and traits of the general commanding the divisions, aerial combat in the region, supply lines, their organisation, how high their defense or attack - 'soft' or 'hard' - is, and supporting units.
+How well divisions perform in combat depends on various factors, such as the quality of their equipment, the weather, the type of terrain, the skill and traits of the general commanding the divisions, aerial combat in the region, supply lines, their organisation, how high their defense or attack—'soft' or 'hard'—is, and supporting units.
 Technologies can be researched to improve equipment.
-Military doctrines can be upgraded by using army XP, among other things, which often means that a more technologically advanced nation will have an edge in combat.
-If a division (or a group of divisions) successfully overwhelms an enemy province, they may occupy it.
+Military doctrines can be upgraded using army XP, among other things, which often gives a more technologically advanced nation an edge in combat.
+If a division (or a group of divisions) successfully overwhelms an enemy province, they will occupy it.
 Some provinces may have victory points, which can push a nation closer towards capitulation if occupied.
 Occupying key provinces within a state allows the occupying power to access the enemy's factories and natural resources in that state.
-Resistance to occupation within a state, which occurs when a nation does not have a 'core' on a controlled territory, can hamper the occupying power's control over it.
+Resistance to occupation within a state, when a nation lacks a 'core' in a controlled territory, can hamper the occupying power's control over it.

 Nations can develop nuclear bombs if they have the proper technology, which can be used to devastate enemy provinces and states.
-Since the release of the update coinciding with Götterdämmerung, special projects have been added which require facilities to be constructed to allow for the pursuit of nuclear energy, as well as other technologies such as super heavy tanks, intercontinental bombers, or rockets.
+Since the release of the update coinciding with the expansion Götterdämmerung, special projects have been added which require facilities to be constructed to allow for the pursuit of nuclear energy and weapons, as well as other technologies such as super-heavy tanks, intercontinental bombers, or rockets.